Pursue a Higher Degree at UM-Flint

 - If English is not your native language, and you are not from an exempt country, you must demonstrate English proficiency.

-- International Students must be able to submit an affidavit and proof of financial support indicating the ability to financially afford one year of tuition.
+- International Students must be able to submit an affidavit and proof of financial support indicating the ability to financially educational expenses for one year.
 Learn more about the costs for attendance at https://www.umflint.edu/cge/admissions/tuition-fees/.

 Requirements for applicants seeking an F-1 visa